AdobeDocs/experience-manager-64.en/help/assets/imaging-transcoding-library.md

    ![process_arguments](assets/process_arguments.jpg)

-1. Add commands to SwitchEngine Handler using one of the following ways:
+1. [!UICONTROL Toggle side panel] and from the list of steps add **[!UICONTROL SWitchEngine Handler]**.
+Add commands to [!UICONTROL SWitchEngine Handler] using one of the following ways:

     * Based on custom requirements, tune the parameters of commands that you specify.
 For example, if you want to preserve the color profile of your JPEG image, add the following commands to the **[!UICONTROL Commands]** list: